angshu-bikash/HIT137-Assignment02/README.md

 #### QS.
 3: Encryption-decryption, error correction

-### Data: As the .csv files are quite bit large, just including the whole zip file with the data needed
+### Data: As the .csv files are quite large, we are not including them here.
+But feel free to knock & we will send it to you.